briannorman/eli/README.md

 ## Tips

+- **Flexible project location**: Store your projects anywhere on your system - configure the path in the extension UI
-- **Multiple projects**: Create as many project folders as you need
+- **Multiple projects**: Create as many project folders as you need in your projects directory
 - **Multiple variants**: Each project can have multiple variant folders (v1, v2, test, production, etc.)
 - **Shared code**: Use a `shared.js` file at the project root to share code between variants
 - **Import organization**: Import HTML, SCSS, and JS files to keep your code organized